|

 Dear brother Piet,

+Thank you for your email.
 Yes Christ did find us when we were carnal sold under sin, and enemies to His own beloved Son's righteousness, and death upon the cross, and He made us live through His miraculous power.
 This is an amazing portion of Scripture, which the modern viper of reformed churchianity, would do well to listen to, with spiritual ears.

 Dear Piet, you mentioned something in several e-mails back on how the reformed are wrong in their area on the mortification of sin doctrine.